protesilaos/my-website/_codelog/2022-08-19-ef-themes-deuteranopia.md

 `ef-deuteranopia-light` and `ef-deuteranopia-dark`.
 Both are designed to accommodate the needs of users with red-green colour deficiency/blindness (deuteranopia).
-In simple terms, those themes only uses shades of blue and yellow for their accents.
+In simple terms, those themes only use shades of blue and yellow for their accents.
 Expect to find consistent blue-yellow colour combinations throughout the themes.

 [ Click to enlarge the screenshots.
 Those are relevant as of 2022-08-19